NikKowPHP/zirofit-next/.roo/rules-developer/rules.md

 This protocol is executed **only** after all tasks in an entire `dev_todo_phase_*.md` file are complete.
 1.  **Announce:** `Phase [N] implementation complete.
 Verifying project state integrity.`
-2.  **Generate Snapshot:** Execute the command `docker-compose  exec app repomix`.
+2.  **Generate Snapshot:** Execute the command `repomix`.
 This creates an up-to-date map of the entire codebase.
 3.  **Verify Integrity:** The Architect will have defined a `## Phase Completion Verification` section at the end of the `dev_todo` file.
 You will read the criteria from this section.
 4.  **LLM Action:** "Analyze the `repomix-output.xml` file.
 Confirm that [criteria from Phase Completion Verification section] are all met.
 Respond with only 'Success' or 'Failure: [reason]'."
 5.  **Handle Outcome:**